aptos-labs/developer-docs/docs/indexer/custom-processors/e2e-tutorial.md

 If your database is set up correctly, and you have the `psql` tool, you should be able to run the command `psql -d coin_flip`.

-### Setup your local environment with poetry and grpc
+### Set up your local environment with poetry and grpc

 If you haven't yet, make sure to read the introductory [custom processor guide](https://github.com/aptos-labs/aptos-indexer-processors).